 Social Impact Indicators

-Social impact indicators are specific operational outputs that a venture can measure to ascertain whether they are on track to meeting their social benefit objectives.
+Social impact indicators are specific operational outputs that a venture can measure to ascertain whether it is on track to meet its social benefit objectives.
 A social impact indicator marks the difference between something that’s easy to count but unrelated to actual impact, and something that’s both countable and is in fact a valid proxy for impact.
 They are very similar to financial indicators that all ventures measure to track financial performance; however, social indicators relate to social performance, though some may be the exact same indicators as those for financial success.

 The monetized impact, minus costs, of an intervention, program, organization, or company.